Cartoon Network (Italy): History

 On 15 December 2020, Cartoon Network SD feed closed (after being limited to Sky Go since March), becoming thus only available in HD.
 However, its +1 timeshift channel is still only available in SD.

 On 15 March 2021, Cartoon Network launched the "#ioSonoDiverso" (I'm Different) campaign to celebrate diversity through four short films presented by several testimonials: singer-songwriter Francesco Gabbani, female footballer Sara Gama, presenter Andrea Delogu and youtuber CiccioGamer89.
 The shorts were animated by youtuber Sio and Fraffrog e and aired from 15 March to 14 June 2021, accompanied by characters from Steven Universe, The Powerpuff Girls, The Amazing World of Gumball, Adventure Time and We Bare Bear.
-Before the shorts aired, Cartoon Network revealed the arrival of shorts from another campaign, "Be a Buddy not a Bully", in order to raise awareness of bullying among kids, which aired from July 2021..
+Before the shorts aired, Cartoon Network revealed the arrival of shorts from another campaign, "Be a Buddy not a Bully", in order to raise awareness of bullying among kids, which aired from July 2021.

 Following Sky's NowForTheKids initiative, some of its programs were available from 21 April 2022 also available in the Ukrainian language with dubs or subtitles on Now for Ukrainian refugee children who fled the country due to the war.
 In June, Cartoon Network finished a refurbishing project of green areas in Milan, Florence and Naples, respectively: the Gardin of Desires, the Cubattoli garden and the Viviani Park orchard.
 The project even included the re-evaluation of the green areas and of the eplay xones, the planting of trees, the creation of seats and systems that can facilitate aggregation and educational paths and the decoration of areas and walls with characters from the network.
-In occasion of the thirtieth anniversary of the network, a special event was held in Rome on 27 December 2022, during which a light show was held with drones forming characters from Courage the Cowardly Dog, The Powerpuff Girls, Ben 10, Adventure Time, The Amazing World of Gumball, We Bare Bears e The Heroic Quest of Prince Ivandoe, accompanied by music from their respective shows.
+In occasion of the thirtieth anniversary of the network, a special event was held in Rome on 27 December 2022, during which a light show was held with drones forming characters from Courage the Cowardly Dog, The Powerpuff Girls, Ben 10, Adventure Time, The Amazing World of Gumball, We Bare Bears and The Heroic Quest of Prince Ivandoe, accompanied by music from their respective shows.

-In May 2025, Cartoon Network Italy’s website along with Boomerang’s were sunsetted with the domains pointing to their YouTube channels.
-The channel will leave Sky Italia on 1 January 2026, it is unknown if it will shut down.
+In May 2025, Cartoon Network Italy’s website, along with Boomerang’s, was sunsetted with the domains pointing to their YouTube channels.

+In November 2025, it was announced that as part of Sky Italia not renewing its carriage deal with Warner Bros.
+Discovery, Cartoon Network and Boomerang would shut down on 1 January 2026.
+On 13 December, it was announced that Sky had entered into negotiations with Warner Bros.
+Discovery, which would allow both networks to remain broadcasting.